 2. Saniflo 023 SANICOMPACT Self-Contained Toilet

-Some people might feel that at $900+, the Saniflow 023 Self-Contained toilet is overpriced.
+Some people might feel that the Saniflow 023 Self-Contained toilet is overpriced.
 However, when you consider that the toilet doesn’t have an external water tank, is extremely small, and uses precisely 1 gallon of water per flush, then you might reconsider.

 The Saniflow 023 compact toilet flushes using an automatic macerating pump cycle activated by an air switch and electronically timed to allow only 1 gallon of water to pass through it on every flush.